Azure-Samples/contoso-real-estate/community-events/content/challenge-project/02-prepare.md

 GitHub Codespaces is a cloud-hosted development environment.
 When you work in a codespace, the environment you're working in is created using a development container, or dev container, hosted on a virtual machine.

 Development containers, or dev containers, are Docker containers that are specifically configured to provide a complete development environment.
-Whenever you work in a codespace, you're using a dev container on a virtual machine.

 You can configure the dev container for a repository so that codespaces created for that repository provide a custom development environment, complete with all the tools and runtimes you need to work on a specific project.